Qunity: A Unified Language for Quantum and Classical Computing (Extended Version): Examples

 The basic approach is fairly simple, and it is already used in the implementation of existing quantum algorithms \cite[p.~8]{childs-van-dam-review}.
 Suppose one has two Hilbert spaces $\Hilb$ and $\Hilb'$ with orthonormal sets $\{\ket{1}, \ldots, \ket{n}\} \subset \Hilb$ and $\{\ket{1'}, \ldots, \ket{n'}\} \subset \Hilb'$, and one would like to implement the operator $E \defeq \sum_{j=1}^n \op{j'}{j} \in \linear(\Hilb, \Hilb')$.
 If one can implement operators $E_1 \defeq \sum_{j=1}^n \op{j, j'}{j} \in \linear(\Hilb, \Hilb \otimes \Hilb')$ and $E_2 \defeq \sum_{j=1}^n \op{j, j'}{j'} \in \linear(\Hilb', \Hilb \otimes \Hilb')$, then one can implement $E = E_2^\dagger E_1$.
 This pattern can be useful in Qunity, where the operators $E_1$ and $E_2$ can be easy to implement using a \texttt{ctrl} expression, but the erases judgment prevents $E$ from being implemented more directly.
 The $E_2^\dagger$ operator serves as a sort of ``specialized erasure,'' erasing the input state $\ket{j}$.

 This pattern can be used to implement a ``\texttt{match}'' program, shown in Figure~\ref{fig:match}.
 The typing and semantics of this program are very similar to the symmetric pattern matching language \cite{symmetric-pattern-matching}.
-In particular, the typing rule and semantics in Figure~\ref{fig:match-type} can be inferred.
+In particular, the typing rule and semantics in Figure~\ref{fig:match-type} can be inferred, where ``$\text{classical}(e)$'' means that $e$ includes no \texttt{u3} or \texttt{rphase}.

 As another example, Figure~\ref{fig:dsum} shows how one can use this pattern to implement the direct sum of linear operators, defined so that $\msem{\vdash f_0 \oplus f_1 : T_0 \oplus T_1 \rightsquigarrow T_0' \oplus T_1'} = \msem{\vdash f_0 : T_0 \rightsquigarrow T_0'} \oplus \msem{\vdash f_1 : T_1 \rightsquigarrow T_1'}$.